marklagendijk/mediawiki-dia/README.md

 This is achieved by having Dia installed on the server, and calling Dia to transform the `.dia` file to `.svg`.

 ## Installation
+1. Install Dia on your MediaWiki server, and add it to your PATH, if neccesary.
+Verify whether it works by opening a command prompt and executing `dia -h`.
-1. Create a `Dia` folder in the extensions folder of your MediaWiki installation.
+2. Create a `Dia` folder in the extensions folder of your MediaWiki installation.
-2. [Download](https://github.com/marklagendijk/mediawiki-dia/archive/master.zip) and extract the plugin into the created folder.
+3. [Download](https://github.com/marklagendijk/mediawiki-dia/archive/master.zip) and extract the plugin into the created folder.
-3. To activate the extension, add the following lines to your LocalSettings.php file (near the end):
+4. To activate the extension, add the following lines to your LocalSettings.php file (near the end):

    ``` php
    require_once( "$IP/extensions/Dia/Dia.php" ); # Load Dia extension
    $wgFileExtensions[] = 'dia';                  # Allow uploading of dia files
    ```
-4. Make sure that you have MediaWiki configured to allow for file uploads, this settings is already in LocalSettings.php, but defaults to `false`:
+5. Make sure that you have MediaWiki configured to allow for file uploads, this settings is already in LocalSettings.php, but defaults to `false`:

    ``` php
    $wgEnableUploads = true;